nuraalia/nuraalia.github.io/woc_childbirth.md

 By Averine Sanduku, Brett Brandom, Nichol Flowers, and Nura Hossainzadeh

-**Project description:** This is a proposal for a project on empathy exhibited by medical professionals towards women of color during labor.
-(We don’t actually carry out the project, but the proposal is quite detailed.)
-We plan to generate our own data by administering surveys to and conducting interviews with women who have given birth in the previous two weeks, as well as one of their “labor support” people (an individual they have chosen to be with them during labor for support), and medical professionals who work in labor and delivery.
+**Project description:** This proposal outlines a study designed to examine empathy exhibited by medical professionals toward women of color during labor.
+Although the study will not be carried out, the proposal presents a detailed research plan.

+To collect this data, we propose administering surveys and conducting semi-structured interviews with three groups:

+- Women who have given birth within the past two weeks,
+- A “labor support person” of the postpartum mother's choosing (e.g., partner, doula, friend),
+- Medical professionals working in labor and delivery units.

 Since our aim is to conduct a comparative study of women of color and white women, we plan to include equal numbers of participants from each of these groups.
-Our surveys will ask women and support people to rate how responsive medical professionals were to the woman’s expressions of increased pain during labor–whether they suggested new birthing positions, whether they expressed concern and gave verbal comfort, and other ways of responding.
-Interviews will complement the numerical data produced by the surveys.
+Our surveys will ask women and support people to rate how responsive medical professionals were to the woman’s expressions of heightened pain during labor.
+Specific indicators of empathetic response will include: whether the medical team suggested alternative birthing positions, offered verbal reassurance or expressions of concern, or took other forms of action intended to alleviate suffering.

+Interviews will complement numerical data produced by surveys.
 Finally, interviews with medical support people will give the researcher a sense for what standard protocols are for addressing pain during childbirth.

-Our hope is that this study will be of interest to medical and nursing schools as well as hospital training programs who seek to address racial bias and prejudice in medical settings.
+Our hope is that this study will be of interest to medical and nursing schools as well as hospital training programs that seek to address racial bias and prejudice in medical settings.

-### Below, how we operationalize our measurement of empathetic actions and expressions: through surveys and interviews administered to women who have recently given birth and their labor support people.
+### Below are sample survey and interview questions for postpartum women..

 <img src="images/interview_questions_woc_childbirth.png?raw=true"/>